EefPino/Project/REPORT.md

 ## Technical Design Details

-I have the javascript file divided in multiple functions which I shall describe here respectively to the order in Javascript. #misschien nog de volgorde veranderen naar wat logisch is
+I have the javascript file divided in multiple functions which I shall describe here respectively to the order in Javascript.

   1. **function mapOneCrime(crime, year)**